msrcodes/inse-3b-revu/README.md

 `npm run setup`

-Then you must add a valid postmark api key and set the from email and domain name this is in the config file /backend/config/config.json
+You must the edit the config file (/backend/config/config.json) to fill in postmarkAPIKey, domain and fromEmail

+You can get a postmarkAPIKey from [postmark](https://postmarkapp.com), you must then set up a server and put the email address of that server into the fromEmail option

-The domain name is localhost:3000 if you're running this locally and the port is 3000
+The domain should be localhost:3000 if running locally, or your domain name and port if running with a domain name

 ## Run
 `npm start`

+## Test
+To test all backend js run `npm test`